AntanasMurelis/EpiStats/README.md

 python visualise_cells.py output_directory [--cell_id CELL_ID] [--filtered]
 ```

---output_directory: Path to the output directory where the processed labels and cell meshes are stored.
+**output_directory: Path to the output directory where the processed labels and cell meshes are stored.

---cell_id CELL_ID: (Optional) View a specific cell mesh only.
+**cell_id CELL_ID: (Optional) View a specific cell mesh only.
 Provide the cell ID as an integer.

---filtered: (Optional) View filtered cell meshes only.
+**filtered: (Optional) View filtered cell meshes only.